 You Come First

 First is you, second is “method”.
 Your needs come first, and we work together to find out what’s working for you, and what else might work.
-Our clients are adults who are experiencing:
+Our clients are adults, individuals and couples, who are experiencing:

 How We Practice

 Adverse events in our lives can affect our brains, minds, bodies, emotions, beliefs, behaviours and spiritual lives.
 As individuals we are integrated systems, any of these parts can become affected.
 But it doesn’t end there.
 A person is both a whole and a part.
 A whole in relation to our parts (organs, emotions, and such) and a part when looking at where we fit within families, groups & society.

 We are not grain silos standing alone on the prairie.
 We are parts of a larger whole comprising friends, families, the groups we belong to and our cultural roots.
 This biopsychosocial approach is a unifying glue that provides a cohesive framework to providing professional counselling for people.

 This represents a way of working with people who may have trauma in their personal history.
 A U.S. study estimated that 50% to 70% of people have a trauma history and that 90% of people seeking mental health counselling have a history of trauma.
 Trauma-informed care means practicing sensitive ways of engaging with a person who may be impacted by trauma, whether or not the counsellor knows it.
 Trauma-informed care has an emphasis on your safety, choice, and control.

 In terms of therapeutic approaches, we include post-modern approaches such as Solution-Focused Brief Therapy and Narrative Therapy, as well as Emotion-Focused Therapy, which is an existential-humanistic approach.